 Dogs allowed, but only on leads at peak times

-Finally, a mention for Steephill Cove which is a privately owned beach which is open to families and dogs.
-It is a secluded Cornish fishing village style cove in the South Wight with thatched cottages and a fairly small beach.
+Finally, a mention for Steephill Cove, which is a privately owned beach that is open to families and dogs.
+It is a secluded Cornish-fishing-village-style cove in the South Wight with thatched cottages and a fairly small beach.
 There's a nice walk through to Ventnor.

 It has its own rules about dogs, which require dogs to be on leads during peak times.

-Finally, a mention for Steephill Cove which is a privately owned beach which is open to families and dogs.
-It is a secluded Cornish fishing village style cove in the South Wight with thatched cottages and a fairly small beach.
+Finally, a mention for Steephill Cove, which is a privately owned beach that is open to families and dogs.
+It is a secluded Cornish-fishing-village-style cove in the South Wight with thatched cottages and a fairly small beach.
 There's a nice walk through to Ventnor.

 It has its own rules about dogs, which require dogs to be on leads during peak times.